datacontract/datacontract-cli/README.md

 We have a _servers_ section with endpoint details to the S3 bucket, _models_ for the structure of the data, _servicelevels_ and _quality_ attributes that describe the expected freshness and number of rows.

 This data contract contains all information to connect to S3 and check that the actual data meets the defined schema and quality requirements.
-We can use this information to test if the actual data set in S3 is compliant to the data contract.
+We can use this information to test if the actual data product in S3 is compliant to the data contract.

-Let's use [pip](https://pip.pypa.io/en/stable/getting-started/) to install the CLI (or use the [Docker image](#docker), if you prefer).
+Let's use [pip](https://pip.pypa.io/en/stable/getting-started/) to install the CLI (or use the [Docker image](#docker)),
 ```bash
 $ python3 -m pip install datacontract-cli[all]
 ```

-We run the tests:
+now, let's run the tests:

 ```bash
 $ datacontract test https://datacontract.com/examples/orders-latest/datacontract.yaml